 I’ll provide a spoiler to this article and say that to hike Mount Tammany is not particularly little kid friendly, although it depends on the child.
 In fact, during the entire hike, we only encountered one other family with a child.
 My 7 year loved the hike and the steep rock scramble was her favorite part.
 My 4 year old son, on the other hand, stopped in the middle of the trail and screamed at the top of his lungs, “I hate this hike,” scaring off any wildlife that may have been lurking, as well as nearby hikers.
 At that point, we were near the peak and a few cookies helped us reach the summit.
 His mood changed dramatically at the summit and he enjoyed his snacks and chatted happily the entire length down.

-About Mount Tammany of the Kittatinny Mountains
+About the hiking trails at Mount Tammany of the Kittatinny Mountains

 Mount Tammany is located in Worthington State Forest and is a particularly popular, albeit challenging, loop in the Delaware Water Gap.
 (Learn more about the Worthington State Forest at the NJ Division of Parks and Forestry site.)
 It is recommended to hike the Red Dot trail to the summit and then take the Blue Dot trail down.
 The Red Dot trail requires scrambling up rocks on rather steep terrain as it climbs approximately 1200 feet in 1.5 miles.
 The Blue Dot trail, although rocky, is more gradual.
 The Red Dot trail would be difficult to negotiate going down.
 Most online sources claim this loop is around 3.5 miles, but I can confirm that it feels a lot longer due to the steep, rocky terrain.